misterthii/calculator-app-css/README.md

-# calculator-app-html
+# calculator-app-css

-This is a simple calculator built using HTML.
+This is a simple calculator built using HTML SCSS.

 ## CSS level
 Intermediate